Bhadravati, Karnataka: Rail

-The Shivamogga–Bangalore train, the Birur–Shivamogga train, and the Mysuru–Shivamogga train all go through Bhadravati.
+Bhadravathi lies on Birur-Talaguppa line of Indian Railways.
+Its station is named after Sir M. Visvesvaraya and belongs to Mysuru Division of South Western Railway Zone.
 It is well connected by rail to the Bengaluru city.

 Air

 The nearest airport is the newest Shivamogga Domestic Airport, around 21 km from Bhadravati and the next nearest airport is at Mangaluru International Airport, around 198 km from Bhadravati.
 Bengaluru International Airport is at a distance of 275 km.

 Economy

 Bhadravati has two major factories that take up a large part of the city: The Mysore Iron Works, which is now known as Visvesvaraya Iron and Steel Plant factory, started by Nalvadi Krishnaraja Wodeyar along with his Diwan Sir M. Visvesvarayya, and the Mysore Paper Mills factory.

 Tourist Places

 Bhadravati lies in the border of two Malnad districts Shimoga and Chickmagalur.
 Major Tourist attractions around the city include;